igormarti/ms-project/README.md

 # ms-project
 Project created using microservices architecture with gateway api using nodeJS, the api is responsible for routing between the client and the microservices.
 Message exchange is done with http and amqp requests.
+The project also use docker and docker-compose.

 <ul>
   <li>api-gateway use NodeJS </li>